jeromeralph/jeromeralph/README.md

 - 👋 Hi, I’m @jeromeralph
 - 👀 I’m interested in work
-- 🌱 I’m currently learningd javascript
+- 🌱 I’m currently learningd C# e .NET
 - 💞️ I’m looking to collaborate on projetos
 - 📫 How to reach me (14)991592974 whatsapp